bisc/coco-case-studies/README.md

 ### Executing the analysis

+You can follow the Docker-based repeatability instructions in reproduction-instruction.pdf.
+Follow the build-image-from-scratch route.

 To run the analysis scripts:
 * UUV case study
-   - Neutral calibration: wolframscript uuv-analysis-neutral.wls
+   - Neutral calibration: wolframscript <path_to>/uuv-analysis-neutral.wls
-   - Conservative calibration: wolframscript uuv-analysis-conservative.wls
+   - Conservative calibration: wolframscript <path_to>/uuv-analysis-conservative.wls
 * Mountain car case study ,
-   - Neutral calibration: wolframscript mountaincar-analysis-neutral.wls
+   - Neutral calibration: wolframscript <path_to>/mountaincar-analysis-neutral.wls
-   - Conservative calibration: wolframscript mountaincar-analysis-conservative.wls
+   - Conservative calibration: wolframscript <path_to>/mountaincar-analysis-conservative.wls

 "wolframscript" is equivalent to and can be replaced with "wolfram -script".